How to Write a Compelling Bucket List (that Doesn't Sit in a Drawer) — 6 Tips + Prompt!

 "Don't you ever tell me you can't do something."

-Will remembers it to this day, hundreds of bricks, dozens of records, and a handful of award-winning movies later.
+Will Smith remembers it to this day, hundreds of bricks, dozens of records, and a handful of award-winning movies later.

 By breaking your goals down into small, simple tasks, making marginal adjustments to your habits and routine, and executing consistently, you can make even your most overwhelming, unattainable dreams a reality.